rancher/docs/content/rancher/v2.5/en/logging/_index.md

 By default, Rancher taints all Linux nodes with `cattle.io/os=linux`, and does not taint Windows nodes.
 The logging stack pods have `tolerations` for this taint, which enables them to run on Linux nodes.
-Moreover, we can populate the `nodeSelector` to ensure that our pods *only* run on Linux nodes.
+Moreover, the logging stack pods have a `nodeSelector` added to ensure that they *only* run on Linux nodes.
 Let's look at an example pod YAML file with these settings...

 ```yaml